 2. Communication: You should talk directly to the developers about what are the new functionalities they are going to deliver with each release.
 You will get a fair idea to focus your efforts on the next test.

 3. Exchange tasks between members: Exchange tasks between your team members will improve engagement and prevent knowledge concentration.

 4. Compatibility coverage: Always test your application on different browsers and platforms.
-Test your application on the same hardware and software which is used by the majority of your target end users.
+Test your application on the same hardware and software which is used by the majority of your target end-users.
 You should first cover the most popular platforms and devices.

-5. Plan according to Deadlines: Knowing the release deadlines prior to the commencement of testing phase helps with effective planning.
+5. Plan according to Deadlines: Knowing the release deadlines prior to the commencement of the testing phase helps with effective planning.

 6. Always Maintain Requirement Traceability Matrix: Maintain RTM which ensures each requirement is mapped with their particular test cases.
 Acts as a good derivative to the Stakeholders or Clients, based on which the release schedule can be confirmed.

-7. Use multitasking: If you see an issue which is not related to your current test case, make sure to check it out or at least make a note so that you can test it later.
+7. Use multitasking: If you see an issue that is not related to your current test case, make sure to check it out or at least make a note so that you can test it later.
 Try to find usability issues while testing the functionality of the application.